hudsonvalleydigitalnetwork/hasviolet/README.md

 - Tornado Web Framework providing web and websocket services
 - LoRa Transceiver function (HASviolet)

 When <mark>HASviolet</mark> sees a LoRa packet, it captures the message and sends a WebSocket client broadcast.
-When a TX request comes from the (browser) client via WebSockets, <mark>HASit.transmit</mark> is called, transmits the LoRa packet and then trips a conditional inner-loop to restart.
+When a TX request comes from the browser (client) via WebSockets, <mark>HASit.transmit</mark> is called, transmits the LoRa packet and then trips a conditional inner-loop to restart recieving.
 We also use this trick if we want to change channels from the client which includes frequency, spreadfactor, coding, and bandwidth.

 ## Details